Many student loan borrowers are torn between saving for retirement and paying down their student loans.

 All student loan borrowers should familiarize themselves with the terms of their student loans and understand how the debt impacts their finances.

-Those who understand and plan can create strategies like the ones mentioned above to eliminate their debt quickly and efficiently.
+By understanding and planning, borrowers can use these strategies to quickly and efficiently eliminate their debt.
 They will also be empowered to meet other important financial goals, such as retirement.

 PLEASE HELP THIS LONELY MIMI!!